GitLab Admin area

 Administering groups

-- Select Overview > Groups.
+Select Overview > Groups.
+The page shows the group’s:

-- Created date (default)
+- Created date (default).

-The storage size option sorts groups by the total storage used, including Git repositories and Large File Storage (LFS) for all projects in the group.
+- Storage size.
+This option sorts groups by the total storage used, including Git repositories and Large File Storage (LFS) for all projects in the group.
 For more information, see usage quotas.

 Administering topics

-You can categorize and find similar projects with topics.
+Categorize and find similar projects with topics.

 View all topics